lynnlangit/aws-for-bioinformatics/1_Setup_AWS_account-KELLY/2_Setup_AWS_client_tools.md

 5.  **AWS Sagemaker** - [link to site](https://aws.amazon.com/sagemaker/)
-This service is also called AWS Sagemaker.
 It is a cloud-based machine learning platform that enables you to create and deploy machine learning models.
     - Sagemaker features ZERO INSTALL, Jupyter-style notebooks
         - Notebooks can be run for FREE on AWS Cloud Infrastructure
         - resources (CPUs, Memory, etc...) are constrained by AWS